jagarlamudijanakirammaneesh/NoInUPI/README.md

 ## Installation

+Get Started

+1. Install
-Download the latest APK from the [Releases](../../releases) section and install it on your Android device and enable accessibility settings for the application
+Download the latest APK from the [Releases](../../releases) section and install it on your Android device

-To enable transaction dail *99# for USSD banking(this is only done once) and thats it you can now do banking without internet.
+2. Enable Access
+Go to Android Accessibility Settings and enable NoInUPI.

+3. Activate Banking
+Dial *99# once to enable USSD banking.

+4. You’re Ready
+Use banking services without an internet connection.

 ## Tech Stack